SamuelSwartzberg/flashcardifying_text_temp/inf.md

 The shell runs in the foreground of a terminal if its being used interactively.
 The shell is a special kind of program.
 The shell is the interpreter that executes the commands.
+For bash, there are two commands that allow changing settings of the shell, set and shopt.
+The difference between set and shopt is that set is a POSIX-compliant command originally from the original bourne shell, while shopt is bash-only.
+SHELLOPTS|options set via set
+BASHOPTS|options set via shopt

 ##### variants